 Menopause transition.
 See Perimenopause.

 Menorrhagia.
 Increased menstrual bleeding occurring at regular intervals or bleeding that last more than 7 days.

 Menstrual cycle.
 The time each month (typically every 4 weeks) when an egg develops in the ovary, the lining of the uterus thickens, and the egg is released into the uterus.
 If the egg is not fertilized by sperm, the lining of the uterus (with the egg tissue) is shed through menstruation and the cycle begins again.
 This cycle typically becomes irregular during perimenopause and ends completely at menopause.
 See also Menstruation.

 Menstruation.
 A woman‘s “period”—the discharge of blood, secretions, and tissue debris from the uterus that recurs in nonpregnant women.
 See also Menstrual cycle.

 Migraine.
 A condition typically marked by a moderate to severe throbbing pain that is worse on one side of the head and usually aggravated by physical activity.
 Other symptoms are nausea, vomiting, and sensitivity to light and noise.
+See also Aura.

-Mind/body medicine.
+Mind-body medicine.
 Self-care approaches to healing for the management of symptoms or illness.
 Components integrate relaxation techniques with nutrition, exercise, and cognitive skills.

 Myomectomy.
 An operation to remove fibroid tumors (myomas).